ultasun/miguel_mega_flask/README.md

 The *LibreTranslate* mirror may need to be updated, since these are ran on an ad-hoc basis.
 See the [mirror list](https://github.com/LibreTranslate/LibreTranslate#mirrors) and update the `LIBRETRANSLATE_MIRROR` value in `.flaskenv` to an appropriate value.
 In addition, if selecting to use the official mirror, an API key is required, and this key must be set under `LIBRETRANSLATE_API_KEY`.

 # Important Notes regarding *flask-sqlalchemy* & *flask-migrate* on *Alpine Linux*
 The `requirements.txt` file will not install `flask-sqlaclhemy` and `flask-migrate`, because `pip` will attempt to use `gcc` to begin building things, which is undesirable when using *Alpine Linux* in a *Docker* container.
-The point of using *Alpine Linux* in a *Docker* container is to minimize image size, and installing a build environment will thwart that goal.
+The point of using *Alpine Linux* in a *Docker* container is to minimize image size, and installing a build environment would thwart that goal.

 If using *Alpine Linux* in a *Docker* container:
 - `pip install flask-sqlalchemy` will fail, so enable the Alpine *testing* repository to install:
 	- `apk add py3-flask-migrate`
 	- `apk add py3-flask-sqlalchemy`
 - Connect to the container with an updated `PYTHONPATH` environment variable:
 	- `docker exec -e PYTHONPATH="/usr/lib/python3.10/site-packages" -it MyContainerNameOrId /bin/sh`
 - Install the remaining *Microblog* requirements:
 	- `pip install -r requirements.txt`

 **Note** There seems to be no point in using *venv* or any other virtual environment system for *Python* because, this is already running in a *Docker* container.